- Appointments 216.444.6503

 - You should take a shower after you have been on hikes or working in your yard.

-Is there a vaccine for preventing tick-borne disease in humans?
+Is there a vaccine for preventing diseases caused by a tick bite in humans?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy